-SessionID is a identifier the server uses when deliver/2 is called; do not assume anything about the datatype.
+SessionID is a identifier the server use when deliver/2 is called, do not assume any-thing about the datatype.

-Use this callback function to dynamically generate dynamic web content.
-When a part of the page is generated send the data back to the client through deliver/2.
+Use this callback function to dynamicly generate dynamic web content. when a part of the page is generated send the data back to the client through deliver/2.
 Note that the first chunk of data sent to the client must at least contain all HTTP header fields that the response will generate.
-If the first chunk does not contain the End of HTTP header, that is "\r\n\r\n", the server will assume that no HTTP header fields will be generated.
+If the first chunk not contains End of HTTP header that is " $r \ r \ r$ the server will assume that no HTTP header fields will be generated.